Non-perturbative macroscopic theory of interfaces with discontinuous dielectric constant: Boundary conditions for interfaces with discontinuous dielectric constant

 Due to convergence of the modified derivatives $ \tilde{\psi}'_{1,2}(d)\rightarrow \tilde{\psi}'_{1,2}(0)$ when $d\rightarrow 0$ we arrive at the GBC defined in Eq.~\eqref{eq:Golobaty_bc_generalA}.

 Eq.~\eqref{eq:W} also allows us to estimate the effect of dielectric constant differences on the surface parameter $W$.
 In more detail, the transition layer thickness $2d$ should be on the order of inter-atomic distances.
-The length scale parameter $\lambda$ in $\ln(d/\lambda)$ that controls the electron behavior outside of the interface layer should naturally satisfy the condition $d < \lambda$.
-There are three characteristic lengths describing the electron motion near the interfaces.
-The first two of them are the radii $\lambda_{1,2}=\hbar^2/(m_{1,2}|q_{1,2}|)$ of electron localization in the image potentials.
-For $U^{\rm reg}_1=0$, $U^{\rm reg}_2=V$, the third characteristic length is the typical depth $\lambda_V=\sqrt{\hbar^2/2m_2V}$ of the electron tunneling under the barrier $V$ created by the band offset between the two solids.
-The natural choice is $\lambda = {\rm min}(\lambda_1,\lambda_2,\lambda_V)$, the smallest of the three characteristic lengths.
-Note that the characteristic length $\lambda$ is defined up to a numerical factor $\lambda \to \nu \lambda$.
-Such a rescaling results in the change of definitions of $\tilde{\psi}'_1$ and $\tilde{\psi}'_2$ (see Eq.~\eqref{eq:8}) and of the parameter $W$ (see Eq.~\eqref{eq:W}), while all physical quantities remain the same.
-This redefinition can be interpreted as a finite renormalization in the framework of renormalization theory.
+The length scale parameters $\lambda_{1,2}$ in $\ln(d/\lambda_{1,2})$ that control the electron behavior outside of the interface layer should naturally satisfy the condition $d < \lambda_{1,2}$.
+One natural choice for characteristic lengths is the radii $\lambda_{1,2}=\hbar^2/(m_{1,2}|q_{1,2}|)$ of electron localization in the image potentials.
+Note that the characteristic lengths $\lambda_{1,2}$ are defined up to numerical factors $\lambda_{1,2} \to \nu_{1,2} \lambda_{1,2}$.
+Such rescalings result in the change of definitions of $\tilde{\psi}'_{1, 2}$ (see Eq.~\eqref{eq:8}) and of the parameter $W$ (see Eq.~\eqref{eq:W}), while all physical quantities remain the same.
+These redefinitions can be interpreted as finite renormalizations in the framework of renormalization theory.

 It is important that we apply boundary conditions to the effective mass wave functions at the interface ($z=0$) where they are well defined.
 This allows us to use these wave functions for calculations of various physical characteristics within the effective mass approximation without any restrictions.
 At the same time, we do not know the microscopic details of the potential in the interface region and consider the surface parameter $W$ as the phenomenological one.